chrisyhaigh/companyhomepageproject/README.md

 HTML
 CSS
 Using media queries for responsive design
+Used GIT for version control making numerous commmits along the way

 This project was inspired by personally growing up in the city of Edinburgh.